Guillermo del Toro's unrealized projects: Untitled Jabba the Hutt film

+In an interview with Yahoo!
+Movies in July 2015, del Toro revealed what he had in mind for a Star Wars anthology film.
+"I would do the sort of Godfather saga that Jabba the Hutt had to go through to gain control," he said.
+"One, because it's the character that looks the most like me, and I like him.
+I love the idea of a Hutt-type of mafia, a very complex coup.
+I just love the character."
+In a 2017 interview with Collider, del Toro revealed he had already shared his ideas for a Star Wars project with Kathleen Kennedy and John Knoll.
+He and screenwriter David S. Goyer began working on it after the success of Rogue One, but after the failure of Solo: A Star Wars Story, Disney would cancel several Star Wars projects.
+A script was completed and concept art was made, but by 2019 the project was officially abandoned.
+Del Toro later assisted Jon Favreau in The Mandalorian and Grogu after Favreau showed him some of the film's cuts and 3D models, to which del Toro provided him suggestions in regards of the appearances of the appearance of the Hutt characters in the film due finding a connection and personal interest in them since his cancelled Jabba project, being especially drawn to the "fitter and more physically powerful Hutt" of Jeremy Allen White's Rotta.

 Pet Sematary

-Del Toro first expressed interest in adapting Stephen King's Pet Sematary into a feature film in 2015, calling the original work "unrelentingly dark and emotional."
-In 2021, del Toro reconfirmed his interest to make a film of the novel someday, despite the then-recent release of another adaptation.
+Del Toro first expressed interest in adapting Stephen King's Pet Sematary into a feature film in October 2015, calling the original work "unrelentingly dark and emotional."
+In 2021, del Toro reaffirmed his interest making a film of the novel someday, despite the then-recent release of another adaptation.

 Fantastic Voyage remake

 On January 7, 2016, del Toro was in talks to direct a remake of Richard Fleischer's Fantastic Voyage for 20th Century Fox, along with the announcement that David S. Goyer and Justin Rhodes would be the writers and that James Cameron would produce the film through Lightstorm Entertainment.
 In August 2017, it was reported that del Toro had postponed working on the film to completely focus on The Shape of Water.
+In December 2025, Cameron noted that there was a new script in the works with a new director.

 Scary Stories to Tell in the Dark

 On January 14, 2016, it was announced that del Toro would write the screenplay to Scary Stories to Tell in the Dark, as well as direct, and that he would also produce along with Sean Daniel, Jason Brown, and Elizabeth Grave.
 In February 2016, CBS Films hired The Hageman Brothers to polish the draft.
 In December 2017, it was reported that André Øvredal would direct the film.
 The Hagemans received final screenplay credit, with del Toro, Patrick Melton, and Marcus Dunstan receiving "story by" credit.